mariaeltsova/brismf/demo_results.md

 Unsupervised-Hierarchical Clustering is ranked #2
 Model-Tree is ranked #3
 Visualize-Box Plot is ranked #4
-Model-Logistic Regression is ranked #5
+Visualize-Distributions is ranked #5
-Data-Datasets is ranked #6
+Unsupervised-k-Means is ranked #6
-Visualize-Distributions is ranked #7
-Evaluate-Test and Score is ranked #8
-------- Visualize-Scatter Plot is ranked #9 in the reconstructed row.
+------- Visualize-Scatter Plot is ranked #7 in the reconstructed row.